 - Gather leaves, sticks, shells and stones from outside.
 You can take them inside and use them for sorting, painting or building.

-- On a windy day, you can try flying kites, chasing leaves – or helping them ‘fly’ – or trying to find places to hide from the wind outside.
+- On a windy day, you can try flying kites, chasing leaves – or helping them ‘fly’ – and trying to find places to hide from the wind outside.

-If you can’t face the cold and wet, here are some ideas for winter activities you can do inside at home.
-You can also make up your own.
+If you can’t face the cold and wet, here are some ideas for winter activities you and your child can do inside at home:

-- Encourage your child to throw a scarf up in the air and catch it on an arm, leg or head.
+- Encourage your child to throw a scarf up in the air and catch it on an arm, leg, knee or head.
+Or let your child kick a balloon up as high as possible and then use a fly swat or plastic bat to hit the balloon.

 - Set up an indoor treasure hunt.

-- If you have space, set up an obstacle course around the living room.
+- If you have space, use chairs, blankets and boxes to build a fort or set up an obstacle course.